Stephen Jacobs, aged 45 from Liverpool

 David Houghton, aged 60 from Liverpool

-Learner from Granby Toxteth Development Trust
+Learner with Granby Toxteth Development Trust

-David was a full-time carer for his partner until their PIP Claim was rejected and david had to register for Job Seeker Allowance (JSA).
+David was a full-time carer for his partner until their PIP Claim was rejected and David had to register for Job Seeker Allowance (JSA).
 David has no formal qualifications or computer skills, but had employment experience in construction.

 “I really enjoyed it.
 I got a lot of useful information on how to get a job, basic IT skills and an updated CV!”